Ultra Memory-Efficient On-FPGA Training of Transformers via Tensor-Compressed Optimization: FPGA Accelerator Design

 The BRAM management problem is formulated as

 With a tensorization setting $\beta$, we can find $W$ and $D$ to maximize the BRAM utilization according to Eq. \eqref{eqa:0} -- \eqref{eqa:3}.

 To show the effectiveness of our method, we define the efficiency of BRAM utilization as $\eta = \frac{N_{\rm min}}{N_{\rm total}}$, where $N_{\rm min}$ is the ideal total memory usage for all tensor factors without considering the capacity of each BRAM block, and $N_{\rm total}$ is obtained using our BRAM management scheme.
-Fig.~\ref{fig:bram_eff} shows that our BRAM management can achieve a $3.9\times$ to $8.4\times$ higher utilization efficiency than the default memory management.
+Fig.~\ref{fig:bram_eff} shows that our BRAM management method can achieve a $3.9\times$ to $8.4\times$ higher utilization efficiency than the default under various partitioning strategies and model volume.